How to Choose the Right Speakers for Your Event or Party Sound System

 Line Arrays

-When you're dealing with large-scale events, such as outdoor festivals, live concerts, or corporate presentations in a larger venue, line arrays are the professional solution.
-These are vertically stacked speaker systems designed to distribute sound evenly across large areas, maintaining clarity and volume from the front row to the back.
+When you're dealing with large-scale events, such as outdoor festivals, live concerts, or corporate presentations in a larger venue, line arrays are the professional sound system solution.
+These are vertically stacked / hung speaker systems designed to distribute sound evenly across large areas, maintaining clarity and volume from the front row to the back.
 They're engineered to minimise distortion and ensure that the sound doesn't drop off sharply for those further from the stage.

-Bluetooth and Portable Speakers
+Bluetooth and Portable Active Speakers

-For smaller events where convenience is king, portable Bluetooth speakers are a solid option.
+For smaller events where convenience is king, portable Active DAS Bluetooth speakers are a solid option.
 These systems are typically lightweight, easy to carry and require very little setup.
 They're idea for casual gatherings, breakout sessions, small meetings, or pop-up events where speed and flexibility are priorities.
 While they won't match the output of a full PA or powered system, they're more than capable of handling modest audio needs with minimal hassle.

 If you're still not sure which speaker type fits your event best, we've detailed more specs, use cases, and hire options over on our sound system hire page.
 Or, just give us a call - we'll walk you through it.